Close Menu

 • More expensive: New cars are often several thousand dollars more expensive than their used counterparts, which could make a down payment or monthly loan payments harder to afford, even if you score a lower interest rate.

-• Higher insurance costs: New cars often cost more to insure because of their higher chance of theft, value and other related factors.
+• Higher insurance costs: New cars often cost more to insure because of their higher risk of theft, value and other related factors.

 If you decide that purchasing new is right for you, look for seasonal deals.
 Timing your car purchase carefully and shopping for the best auto loan rates can reduce some upfront expenses.